Tyrese-FullStackGenius/Restaurant-Reservations-System_Backend/README.md

 # Capstone: Restaurant Reservation System Backend

-- code for the back-end of the final capstone project in the Thinkful curriculum.
+- code for the back end of the final capstone project in the Thinkful curriculum.

 ### Restaurant Reservations-System-Back-End - created with PostgreSQL, Express, Node.js (with npm packages) --> using HTML5, JavaScript, Bootstrap
 ### --> A full-stack restaurant reservation system for restaurant operators to use to keep track of reservations and tables at the restaurant given restaurant schedule as parameters.